HubBox Module for Magento 2

 3. In the left panel, expand HubBox and select Settings.

 4. Configure the options according to the details below.
-Obtain API credentials and the Config ID from your HubBox Integrations contact.
+Obtain API credentials and the Config ID from your HubBox Integrations Manager.

 Configuration Field Scope Description Source Default